ml-archive/blog/source/our-stacks/android/index.md

 - [Mixpanel](https://github.com/mixpanel/mixpanel-android) - advanced analytics and user tracking library with features like A/B testing and push notifications

 ### Open source
-We try to do as much knowledge sharing as we can inside the Android team, the result of this being our libraries that contain code for our most common implemented tasks.
+We try to do as much knowledge sharing as we can within the Android team, the result of this being our libraries that contain code for our most common implemented tasks.

 - [nstack](https://github.com/nodes-android/nstack) - Inhouse mobile platform for in-app data and translations
 - [gutenberg](https://github.com/nodes-android/gutenberg) - Font library for applying custom fonts easily
-- [nstack-gradle](https://github.com/nodes-android/nstack-gradle) - Compile time gradle plugin for generation Translation classes
+- [nstack-gradle](https://github.com/nodes-android/nstack-gradle) - Compile time gradle plugin generation of Translation classes
 - [nutils](https://github.com/nodes-android/nutils) - Utility framework with minor helpers
 - [nfusion](https://github.com/nodes-android/nfusion) - REST HTTP API Endpoint Abstraction Library with pluggable auth